 - local public sector organisations

-Businesses and academic institutions aren’t eligible to submit challenges to the GovTech Catalyst.
-They can pitch solutions to challenge competitions.
+Businesses and academic institutions are not eligible to submit challenges to the GovTech Catalyst.
+They can however pitch solutions to challenge competitions.

 Reasons to be part of the GovTech Catalyst

 - the opportunity to explore creative solutions to operational and policy challenges

 - funding to find and develop innovative solutions across all industry sectors

 Intellectual property rights stay with the competition winners (not the government organisation).

 To be selected for a GovTech competition, the challenge must describe a current public sector service or policy delivery problem where: